Skip to main content

 .compile();

-// Even in sociable mode with multiple real classes
+// In sociable mode with multiple real classes

 await TestBed.sociable(OrderService)